Ronald William Graham: Personal life

 Graham married Lady Sybil Brodrick, the daughter of the Earl of Midleton in January 1912.
 Lady Sybil, who was Maid of honour to Queen Mary from 1911 to 1912, was the sister of George Brodrick, 2nd Earl of Midleton.
+She was given permission to wear the Grand Cordon of the Order of El Kemal in 1916.

 His wife died six months after Graham retired and they had no children.
 Graham died at his home in London aged 78 in 1949.

+Honours

+Graham was appointed a Companion of the Order of the Bath (CB) in the 1910 Birthday Honours.

+Graham was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in 1915, while serving as an adviser to the Egyptian Ministry of the Interior.
+He was awarded the Grand Cordon of the Order of the Nile in the same year.
+He was appointed a Knight Grand Cross of the Royal Victorian Order (GCVO) in 1923, on the occasion of the King's visit to Rome, and promoted to Knight Grand Cross of the Order of St Michael and St George (GCMG) in the 1926 Birthday Honours.

+He was promoted to Knight Grand Cross of the Order of the Bath (GCB) in the 1932 Birthday Honours.